-Becoming a professional counselor in Michigan requires the completion of 48 semester hours of graduate-level academic courses in counseling or a related field from a program meeting the standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the Council on Rehabilitation Education (CORE), or a regionally accrediting body.
+Becoming a professional counselor in Michigan requires the completion of a 48 semester hour degree in counseling or a related field from a program meeting the standards of the Council for Accreditation of Counseling and Related Educational Programs (CACREP), the Council on Rehabilitation Education (CORE), or a regionally accrediting body.

 Appropriate degree programs will include instruction in all of the following content areas:

 In addition to the coursework listed above, LPC licensure in Michigan requires the completion of both a practicum and an internship as part of the degree program.
 The practicum is a supervised curricular experience that gives students the opportunity to perform some of the activities that an LPC would be expected to perform.
 The internship is similar, although it allows students to perform all of the activities an LPC would.
 It must also be at least 600 hours.